 Let’s start from the very beginning and take a look at what SIP trunking actually is.
 Session Initiation Protocol (the “SIP” in SIP trunking) simply acts as the standard protocol for voice and video within Unified Communications solutions.
 While a traditional, analog Public Switched Telephone Network (PSTN) has demands for connections with termination, SIP trunking does not.
 This is because SIP trunks replace those needs by utilizing a company’s Internet connection via an Internet Telephony Service provider or SIP provider.
-SIP trunking also takes advantage of shared lines within a hotel or business in order to allow for increased communications flexibility.
-It’s a faster, smarter, more efficient way of transmitting voice and video data.
+SIP trunking also takes advantage of shared lines within a hotel or business in order to allow for increased communication flexibility.
+It’s a faster, smarter, and more efficient way of transmitting voice and video data.

 What’s in It for You?

 Now, for the interesting part!
 While you may not get excited about learning what SIP trunking is or how it works, all hoteliers are interested in learning what they stand to gain from taking advantage of SIP trunking capabilities.
 We’ve got good news for you in that department: SIP trunking offers hotels of all sizes some pretty substantial cost savings.

 If your hotel is still relying on a legacy PBX, you’re probably paying a lot more money than you actually need to, while simultaneously being held back by the very limited communications technology that is offered through your current telephone provider.
 If your monthly bills — including long-distance charges, IT expenses, and maintenance fees — are too high, you could start saving drastically by switching to a SIP trunking provider.